f-actions/font-bakery/README.md

 ## Quick Start

+Create a yaml formatted GitHub Actions configuration file on the directory path `.github/workflows` in your source repository.
+Please review the GitHub Actions documentation for detailed instructions on the configuation file syntax.

-Note that these steps require that the fonts are built in your CI workflow before the fontbakery testing steps are executed *or* are under git version control and pushed to a remote source repository directory path.
+**Please note**: These steps require that the fonts are built in your CI workflow before the fontbakery testing steps are executed *or* are under git version control and pushed to a remote source repository directory path.
+The example below assumes a Makefile based build that uses the default make target.
+Customize the build command with the approach that you use in your project.

 ### Example workflow